 Central America: Language, Culture, and Society*

 Looking to fulfill your cross-cultural requirement?
-Be immersed in the language, culture, and history of Puerto Rico on this 3 week trip!
+Immerse yourself in the language, culture, and history of Puerto Rico on this 3 week trip!
 Explore Puerto Rico's historical roots and the influences shaping this Caribbean Island.
 Emphasis is placed on understanding the culture and perspective of its people through hands-on investigation.
 Additionally, you have the option to study the rich and diverse ecosystems in depth, with the possibility of getting Core science credit.
 Open to any major, Spanish knowledge is not required.

 Dutch Culture and a Reformed Worldview*

-Study the identity of the Dutch people from the 17th century to the present while living in the Netherlands for three weeks.
-Examine the history of the Calvinist heritage from the Synod of Dordt to the contribution of Abraham Kuyper to the present.
+Study Dutch culture from the 17th century to the present while living in the Netherlands for three weeks.
+Examine the history of the Calvinist heritage from the Synod of Dordt to the present day.
 Discover how Kuyper's Reformed worldview has shaped various aspects of life and society such as church, politics, trade, land reclamation, etc. Special attention will be given to events and sites relating to World War II.
 Classes take place in the morning and field trips in the afternoon.
 Weekend trips to London and Normandy/Paris are part of the program.
 CORE 283 is not a language class and is open to students from any major.
 Students receive credit for CORE 283 with this program.
 Cost is approximately $3,000, not including plane ticket.